Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Literature/Readme.md

 # Reference
 Binder, M., Heinrich, B., Hopf, M. et al. Global reconstruction of language models with linguistic rules – Explainable AI for online consumer reviews.
 Electron Markets 32, 2123–2138 (2022).

+## • How is your research similar to or built on the specific parts of the existing literature?
+How is your research advanced or different from the existing literature?
+In the software I wrote alone, I implemented the analysis of the parameter weights in the model, using the SALib database.
+My research was inspired by three previously mentioned papers, "Interpretable Machine Learning: A Guide for Making Black Box Models Explainable", "SALib: An open-source Python library for Sensitivity Analysis", "SALib: An open-source Python library for Sensitivity Analysis", and "Exploring Sensitivity Analysis and Uncertainty Quantification Practices in Environmental Modelling".

+All three papers have commonalities in exploring interpretive and sensitivity analysis in machine learning.
+First, they all focus on the interpretability of the parameters in the model, emphasizing the importance of understanding the relationship between the model output and the input parameters.
+This is relevant to my research as I focus on analyzing the weights of the parameters in a model to reveal their impact on the model output.
+This common focus on interpretability has led to my interest in building software that can reveal the internal mechanisms of a model.

+Also, the use of the SALib library was part of my research inspiration."
+The paper "SALib: An open-source Python library for Sensitivity Analysis" details the design and implementation of SALib as a powerful tool for performing sensitivity analysis.
+I was so inspired by it that I decided to implement my software using the SALib database in order to perform the analysis of parameter weights more easily and efficiently.

+However, although my research was inspired by the aforementioned paper, I also made some contributions in terms of innovation.
+My software not only focuses on sensitivity analysis, but also looks at deeply analyzing the weights of each parameter in the model.
+By implementing a detailed analysis of the weights, I enable the user to get a fuller picture of how the model works.
+In addition, I have included some customization features to improve the user experience and applicability of the software.
+This innovation of in-depth parsing and enhanced functionality is unique to my research.

+Taken together, my research provides a new approach to comprehensive, in-depth parsing of model parameter weights based on explanatory and sensitivity analysis by combining the SALib library and customization features.
+This comprehensive analysis helps users to better understand the internal mechanisms of the model and thus make more informed decisions in real-world applications.

 # My research
 Name of the research: Explaining data weights in AI judgments by analyzing automotive data using SALib